MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 ### Completing the review

-Once the site owner took the relevant actions and modified/removed relevant permissions, they can click on 'Complete review'and provide necessary comments.
-These comments will be shared back to the SharePoint admin who raised the review request.
-This marks the review as 'Completed'.
+Once the site owner took the relevant actions and modified/removed relevant permissions, they can click on 'Complete review' and provide necessary comments.
+These comments are shared back to the SharePoint admin who raised the review request and the review is marked as 'Completed'.

 ### Managing multiple reviews for site owners